 • Types of Steps: You can create various types of steps in your test, such as clicking buttons, entering text, or navigating through the application.
 Each step can be defined using simple commands or by recording actions directly on the cloud device.

-Instruction - Natural language instruction eg) Sign-in
+Instruction - Natural language instruction such as Sign-in

 • step (str)

-Validation - Natural language validation to test if a condition is true eg)Validation that we are on tests page
+Validation - Natural language validation to test if a condition is true.
+A validation could be something like Confirm that the user is on the checkout page

 • validation (str)